AustralianAntarcticDivision/rbgm/README.md

 -   `pointSpatial` converts to a `SpatialPointsDataFrame`, with attributes for all instances of the vertices in the model (faces share vertices)
 -   `boundarySpatial` converts just the boundary path to `SpatialPolygonsDataFrame`

-From these conversions we can export to GIS formats like GeoPackage.
+From these conversions we can export to GIS formats such as [GeoPackage](http://www.geopackage.org/).

 It's important to note that the Spatial objects cannot store the full topological and attribute information present in the .bgm, so these are convenience converters that are one-way.
 We can generate .bgm from these objects, but it cannot be stored in just one Spatial object.